digital-asset/docs.daml.com/README.md

 ## Full build

-If you want to view the PDF docs or the exact HTML files that we publish to [docs.daml.com](https://docs.daml.com), you can also run the full build
+To view the PDF docs or the exact HTML files that we publish to [docs.daml.com](https://docs.daml.com), you can also run the full build
 locally: